celitedev/node-crawler/README.md

 			jobId:
 			createdAt: //dt
 			crawlVersion:  //specific version for this schema, i.e.: Eventful Events v1.0
-			typeSchemaVersion: outputMessageSchema.version, //specific version of the target message schema.
+			typeVersion: outputMessageSchema.version, //specific version of the target message schema.
 		},
 	},
 	//identifiers are generic and always avail.